Glycan-analysis

 splineomics = splineomics,

-# Reactor as mixed effect.
+# Reactor as random effect.

 design = "~ 1 + Condition*Time + Batch + (1|Reactor)",